FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 docker compose up (Alternatively: docker-compose up)
 ```

+When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from "localhost" to "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp

 ## Configuration

 The EDC and its extensions can be configured with a `.properties` file.
 In `example/resources/configurations` there are